CSNW/ampersand-workshop/readme.md

 }
 ```

 - run `npm test`, if the test doesn't pass, fix any bugs (Note that the files & line numbers in the error stack are untranslated -- they refer to the single bundle file instead of using the sourcemap.
-Apparently Chrome uses the sourcemap the debugger, but not for error messages.
-We can and should convert the stack using the sourcemap, but I still need to streamline the process, currently it's a bit of work, see the "Aside: Converting error stacks using sourcemaps" section below.)
+Apparently Chrome uses the sourcemap for the interactive debugger, but not for the stacktrace in error messages.
+We can and should convert the stack using the sourcemap, but I still need to streamline the process, currently it's a bit of work, see the very bottom of this readme ("Aside: Converting error stacks using sourcemaps").

 ## 4. Testing Manually